fajieyuan/SIGIR2021_Conure/README.md

   year={2020}
 }
 ```
-## If you want to use PeterRec in real production system.
-I strongly suggest: (1) understand our code released here ; (2)using TFRecord (tf.data.Dataset) and tf.estimator to replace feed_dict (slow), which is several times faster; (3) contact yuanfajei@westlake.edu.cn if you could not achieve expected results.
+## If you want to use Conure in real production system.
+I strongly suggest: (1) understand our code released here ; (2)using TFRecord (tf.data.Dataset) and tf.estimator to replace feed_dict (slow), which is several times faster; (3) contact yuanfajie@westlake.edu.cn if you could not achieve expected results.
 (E.g., No personalization for new user recommendation, 99% there are bugs in your project!!).
 Please also note that the code attached here was rewritten by Fajie after leaving Tencent.
-Though it was not used for this paper, you should reproduce results reported in the paper.
+Though it was not the original code used for this paper, you should reproduce all results reported in the paper.

 ---------------------------------------------------

 conure_tp_t1.py: Conure is trained on Task1 and then is pruned after convergence.

 conure_ret_t1.py: Conure retrains the pruned architecture of Task1

 conure_tp_t2.py: Conure is trained on Task2 and then is pruned after convergence.

 conure_ret_t2.py: Conure retrains the pruned architecture of Task2